amazon-connect/amazon-connect-streams/Documentation.md

 ## Getting Started

-### Upgrading to the OmniChannel CCP (AKA CCPv2)?
+### Upgrading to the OmniChannel CCP (AKA "/ccp-v2")?
 If you are migrating to the new CCP, we encourage you to upgrade to the latest version of this repository.
 You should also upgrade to [the latest version of RTC-JS](https://github.com/aws/connect-rtc-js) as well, if you are using it.
-For a complete migration guide to the new CCP, and to fully understand the differences when using Streams with the new CCP, please see this post: https://docs.aws.amazon.com/connect/latest/adminguide/upgrade-to-latest-ccp.html
+For a complete migration guide to the new CCP, and to fully understand the differences when using Streams with the new CCP, please see this post: https://docs.aws.amazon.com/connect/latest/adminguide/upgrade-to-latest-ccp.html.
+Also see: https://docs.aws.amazon.com/connect/latest/adminguide/upgrade-ccp-streams-api.html.

 ### Whitelisting
 The first step to using the Streams API is to whitelist the pages you wish to embed.